Music Therapy Master's Degrees

 CSU is proud to have a curriculum focused on the needs of the clinical music therapist with a focus on clinical musicianship, evidence-based practice, and integration of neuroscience concepts into music therapy practice.
 The department's dedicated research center on campus provides opportunities for student involvement in research and the on-campus teaching clinic allows students to learn how to apply music in therapy.

-ONLINE: Master of Music, Music Therapy Specialization
+ONLINE: Master of Music Therapy

 Colorado State University is committed to providing you flexible, convenient, and high quality degrees and courses online and at a distance.
 Advance your career as a music therapist while maintaining your current work placement.
 Through your course of study, you will learn how to use music as a form of therapy to address the physical, psychological, cognitive, and social needs of individuals.